 What is the Design Process?

-It’s like the song that never ends.
+It’s like a song that never ends.
 And now that will be stuck in your head all day. 🙂

 Why Use the Design Process?

-If you model for your students that the nature of problem solving and design your students will see that it constantly goes around and around in a circle.
+If you model for your students the nature of problem-solving and design, your students will see that it constantly goes around and around in a circle.
 Knowing it’s a circle will reduce frustration.
 This is especially important for those students who fear failure and need everything to be perfect.